nicolasdilley/Gomela/README.md

 Result for main_main.pml
 Number of states :  9
 Time to verify model :  0  ms
+Send on close safety error : false.
+Close safety error : false.
-Channel safety error : false.
+Negative counter safety error : false.
+Double unlock error : false.
-Global deadlock : true.
+Model deadlock : true.
+Panic reached : false.
 -------------------------------
 ```

-This tells you that a global deadlock was found in the model main_main.pml.
+This tells you that a model deadlock was found in the model main_main.pml.
 This
 file is named from the concatenation of the name of the package and the name of
 the function being modelled.
 The extension of the file ```.pml``` is used to
 specify that it is a Promela file.
 In the code above, we have specified that the